mgutt/save-web-page.sh/README.md

    -w, --wait          Give the browser X seconds to load before saving the page, default is "4" -v, --verbose       Explain what is being done
 ```

+**Requirements**
+ - Linux desktop environment
+ - A browser like Firefox
+ - xdotool
+ - xprop